GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/04.331-340/02.I've-Found-a-Friend/docs.md

 ---
+title: |
-title: 332.
-I've Found a Friend
+    332. I've Found a Friend - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 332.
+I've Found a Friend.
+I've found a Friend; oh, such a Friend!
+He loved me ere I knew Him: He drew me with the cords of love, And thus He bound me to Him.
+And 'round my heart still closely twine These ties which naught can sever, For I am His, and He is mine, Forever and forever.
+    keywords:  |
-    keywords: Christ in Song, I've Found a Friend, I&#039;ve found a Friend; oh, such a Friend!,
+        Christ in Song, adventhymnals, advent hymnals, I've Found a Friend, I've found a Friend; oh, such a Friend!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 332. I'VE FOUND A FRIEND
+####  Christ in Song,

 ```txt
 1.